 Day 4 – See the Cliffs of Moher.
 Overnight in Killarney.

 Day 5 – Tour the Ring of Kerry.
 Overnight in Killarney.

 Day 6 – Visit historic sites and drop off your rental car.
 Spend your last night in Dublin.

 The best part?
 You won’t have to worry about where you’re going or sleeping.

 Your Nordic Visitor travel consultant will reserve your accommodation, rent a car, and book activities to fill your days with more adventures.
 We cater to all tastes, whether you want to visit a whiskey distillery, go hiking in the national parks, or even see Waterford Crystal being made.

 Not only that, but with our packages you get many benefits that we know solo travellers will love.

-All our tours offer a private transfer from Dublin Airport to your accommodation upon your arrival for ease and convenience.
 You’ll receive a detailed itinerary and a personalised map of Ireland with your route, accommodations and must-see highlights.
 We also throw in a Heritage Island touring guide and discount pass.

 Please note: All of Nordic Visitor’s Ireland self-drive tour packages can be tailored by our regional experts.
 They can add extra nights at select locations or modify the driving routes if you have any particular attractions in mind.
 Just ask!